Audible Subscription Plans & Prices: Which One Is Right For You?

 On a total cost basis, the Platinum Monthly, followed by Platinum Annual, are the most expensive membership levels.
 However, on a per credit basis, they are in fact the cheapest.
 Platinum Annual gives you $9.56/credit, which is equal to $9.56/audiobook, which is a steal.
 Platinum Monthly gives you $11.48/credit.
 The Silver Monthly and Gold Monthly are the most expensive at $14.95/credit, but this price is still a good deal for audiobooks, which are above $20 a lot of the times.

-If you haven’t decided which audiobooks to get for your credits, Audible allows you to rollover the credit.
-For Gold Monthly, you’re allowed to rollover up to 5 credits per month; Gold Annual, 6 credits; Platinum Monthly, 10 credits; Platinum Annual, 12 credits.
+If you haven’t decided which audiobooks to get for your credits, Audible allows 1-year for you to use the credit.
+Previously they allowed rollover, e.g. for Gold Monthly, you’re allowed to rollover up to 5 credits per month; Gold Annual, 6 credits; Platinum Monthly, 10 credits; Platinum Annual, 12 credits.
+I don’t think this is true anymore; the 1-year limit applies to all.

-These two memberships are “lightweight.”
-They don’t come with audiobook credits, so you have to buy audiobooks with cash, basically.
-You also don’t get the 30% discounts that members get.
-You do, however, get to listen in to the various podcast-type programs produced by Audible.
+This membership levels is a new offering by Audible.
+It doesn’t come with audiobook credits, but you get access to the Plus Catalog–basically free audiobooks that you can listen to without using any credit.
+You don’t get the 30% discounts that members get, if you want to purchase audiobooks.
+You do, however, get to listen in to the various programs produced by Audible, namely the Audible Originals and podcasts.
 Also, they still will send you emails with deals and sales that members receive.

 How to Switch Your Membership Level

 Here are the screenshots from my account.
-I have Silver Monthly and Audible provides the next 3 levels for my upgrade, Gold Monthly, Platinum Monthly, or Gold Annual.
+I have Silver Monthly and Audible provides the next 4 levels for my upgrade, Audible Plus, Audible Premium Plus, Audible Premium Plus – 2 credits, Audible Premium Plus Annual – 12 credits.
+Based on this, I’m assuming that to get the Audible Premium Plus Annual – 24 credits, you’ll have to contact Customer Service.
 These may look different for you depending on your current membership level.

 Choose the one you want by clicking “Get this plan” in the appropriate box.